matthew-hre/python-to-java/README.md

 }
 ```

-Nothing new here, we knew all this already.
+Our `run` method is pretty self explanitory, and looks very similar to our Python code.

+Our `main`, on the other hand, is kind of confusing.
+We're creating a new instance of ourselves?
+And then calling run?
+Why are we doing this?

+Well, if we were to implement our logic right inside `main`, we'd need to change all of our methods to `static`, as static methods can only call other static methods.
+This is a terrible habit, and should be avoided until we're more knowlegable about `static` methods.
+To circumvent this, we create a simple `run` method that holds our logic, and then call it in `main`!

 Alright, let's hit the big green arrow at the top of the window and run!

 Aaaaaand...